urbit/urbit.org-reloaded/content/grants/persistent-memory.md

 # Evaluation
 An important part of this work is to objectively evaluate the proposed approach.
 This will require the implementation of at least one alternate approach.
 The primary alternative is to map pages `MAP_PRIVATE` and simply track dirty pages and set `PROT_WRITE` in the fault handler.
 Then dirty pages could be more lazily written to disk, using `write()`, and committing using `fsync()`.
 The main reason this tradeoff is not expected to perform well is that it requires the underlying OS to have swap space configured and available if a dirty page must be evicted from the page cache.
+Another way of stating this is that the size of our dirty page set is limited by available RAM and swap space.

 However, this approach is used both by the current Vere as well as by LMDB for writing dirtied pages.
 It should therefore be implemented for New Mars at least by way of comparison.